Research Clinic FAQs

-What happens in a Research Clinic?
-The librarian will introduce a brief ice breaker question regarding some aspect of attendees’ research experiences.
+The librarian will introduce a brief ice breaker question regarding some aspect of attendees’ research experiences to get participants interacting with peers at their table.
 Then the majority of the 70-minute session will be individual work time for students to do the research assignment indicated by their instructor.
-During this time the librarian will check in with each student for a 5-10 minute individual consultation.
+During this time the librarian(s) will check in with each student for a 5-10 minute individual consultation.
 To wrap up, students will complete an exit ticket that invites them to reflect on their experience of the session.

-What are the benefits to students?
 There are as many research challenges as there are researchers.
 This format allows librarians to support students’ individual needs at the moment that they are doing their work.
 In seeking to create a low-stress, playful environment, we hope that students will have a productive and positive library experience and gain a better understanding of the sort of support librarians can provide.

 Research Clinics will be held in Lamson 102, on the main level of the library.

-Student will need to register for a Research Clinic outside of their regular class time and they will need to be aware of what assignment their instructor intends them to work on.
+Student will need to register for a Research Clinic outside of their regular class time, and they will need to be aware of what assignment their instructor intends them to work on.
 Students may come to a Research Clinic still needing help refining their topic, but they must arrive knowing what assignment they should be working towards completing.

-Who can attend research clinics?
 Anyone!
-If you know a student who wants to attend outside the requirements of a course, tell them they are welcome to do so!
-However, we expect that very few students would take the initiative to attend a Research Clinic on their own, so we rely on faculty who are teaching courses that have an individual research component to make the clinics a requirement or worth some credit for your course.
+Students who want to attend outside the requirements of a course, are welcome to do so!
+However, we expect most students will only attend if required to do so by an instructor, and we rely on faculty who are teaching courses that have an individual research component to make the clinics a requirement or worth some credit for your course.
 Please note that we are NOT recommending Research Clinics for TWP.
 This is based both on our experience of the types of projects TWP students engage with and the prevalence of group work in TWP.